 World Cases Of COVID-19

-The COVID-19 disease has a total of 18,709,161 cases in the world.
-There are at least 704,000 deaths in 213 countries and territories.
-The World Health Organization website provides all the information in each country.
-The Americas has the most number of confirmed cases with 9,741,727 cases.
+There have been 18,709,161 cases of COVID-19 worldwide, with at least 704,000 deaths in 213 countries and territories.
+The World Health Organization website provides information for each country.
+The Americas have the most confirmed cases, with 9,741,727.
 Europe came second with 3,425,017 instances.

-In China, they have entered a new phase in the COVID-19 outbreak, suppression.
-China has driven coronavirus transmission down to almost zero.
-Although, there are few reported new cases.
-Still, nearly all of them were imported cases of travelers who recently returned from abroad.
+China has entered a new phase in the COVID-19 outbreak: suppression.
+China has driven coronavirus transmission to almost zero, although few new cases have been reported.

 Where And How It Originated